 Bonus Tip:

-of course we have to point out that renting a fabulous timeshare from us is the best money saving method of all.
+Of course we have to point out that renting a fabulous timeshare from us is the best money saving method of all.

 So there you have it.
 Our seven tips for saving money while on vacation, so start planning and Inquire here